© 2026 SimplyTrust Software Inc.

 FNBO offers 11 consumer accounts that interact with estate planning in distinct ways.
 Of those, 9 can name a trust as beneficiary or be retitled into a trust.
 Understanding the transfer methods available for each account type helps families keep assets out of probate and ensure they pass to the right people.

-Beneficiary designations at FNBO can be managed online, in branch, by mail, and by phone, typically taking 15-30 minutes (in-branch); 2-3 weeks (by mail).
+Managing beneficiaries at FNBO is straightforward—changes can be made online, in branch, by mail, and by phone, typically taking 15-30 minutes (in-branch); 2-3 weeks (by mail).
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 FNBO provides specific procedures for both proactive estate planning and filing claims after a death.